-The District has experienced steady enrollment in the last few years, and it appears that enrollment will remain steady for the next few years.
+The District has experienced steady enrollment in the last five years, however has experienced a sharp decline in the past year.
 Overall, enrollment in the District has been declining over the last decade, which is a potential burden for the District regarding state aid in the future.
-There are various state aid formulas which are driven by enrollment, and due to the decline, the
+There are various state aid formulas which are driven by enrollment, and due to the decline, the District could face decreasing state aid revenues.
+The District will closely monitor enrollment projections in the future.